planer-pro/Elevator_game_test/README.md

 ---

-# Elevator Behavior Simulation Program for 12-Story Building using UNO R4 LED Matrix
+# Elevator Behavior Simulation Program for 12-Story Building using ARDUINO UNO R4 LED Matrix.

 ## Description
 In the terminal, using numeric keys 0-11, the user enters the target floor number.
 After pressing a key, the LED matrix displays the floors where the elevator will stop.